The open call for standards topics is now open!

-The mission of the Society of Interventional Radiology (SIR) is to improve patient care through

-    image guided therapy.
-The Society was founded in 1973 and is recognized today as the primary

-    specialty society for physicians who provide minimally invasive image guided therapies.
+The mission of the Society of Interventional Radiology (SIR) is to improve patient care through image guided therapy.
+The Society was founded in 1973 and is recognized today as the primary specialty society for physicians who provide minimally invasive image guided therapies.

-    The SIR Standards process has evolved in recent years to improve the quality of evidence used to

-    derive recommendations.
-Details on the udpated methodology can be found here.
+The SIR standards process has evolved in recent years to improve the quality of evidence used to derive recommendations.
+Read more details about the udpated methodology.

 Type of documents developed

 Statements that include recommendations intended to optimize patient care and assist physicians in clinical decision making.
 They are developed using a rigorous methodology involving a systematic review of the literature and assessment of the evidence.